tranquilo12/woolly/docker/README.md

-# Docker Setup for Woolly
+# Docker Deployment Guide for Woolly

 This directory contains Docker configuration files for running the Woolly application in containers.